199 South Gippsland Highway, Cranbourne VIC 3977

 Vaccinations

 Your puppy’s vaccination course starts early, at about 6-8 weeks.
 Boosters are given every 4 weeks until the puppy is between 14-16 weeks old.
-Once your dog passes this milestone, annual booster shots will ensure your dog’s antibody levels remain strong.
+Once your dog passes this milestone, an annual booster vaccination is given to ensure your dog’s antibody levels remain strong.

 Intestinal worming

 Intestinal worms can cause serious health problems in both puppies and humans (particularly children).
-Since many puppies are born with worms, we recommend fortnightly worming for puppies between 2 and 12 weeks of age.
+Since many puppies are born with worms, we recommend fortnightly worming for puppies between 6 and 12 weeks of age.
 Between 12 weeks and 6 months, treatments should be administered once every 4 weeks.
-At six months of age, the puppy is considered an adult dog and treatments only need to be given once every six months.
+Once they reach 6 months of age, worming treatments are recommended every 3 months.

 Heartworm

-There are several different heartworm prevention solutions which can be given to your puppy once it is three months old.
-These include monthly topical applications, monthly or daily chews, or an annual injection.
-Your vet will be able to advise you on the best heartworm protection solution for your puppy.
+There are several different heartworm prevention solutions which can be given to your puppy from three months of age.
+These include monthly topical or oral treatments or an annual injection.
+Your vet will be able to advise you on the best heartworm protection for your puppy.

 Fleas